lukasvermeer/srm/docs/faq.md

 Yes.
 The checker compares the expected split against the observed split.
 That split does not need to be equal.

-For example, if a test was configured to split traffic 80/20, there would be no SRM if a 80/20 split is indeed observed (while there _would_ be an SRM if the observed split was 50/50, since that would be unexpected given the configuration).
+For example, if a test was configured to split traffic 80/20, there would be no Sample Ratio Mismatch detected if a 80/20 split is indeed observed.
+Conversely, there _would_ be a Sample Ratio Mismatch detected if the observed split was exactly 50/50, since this would be very unexpected given the 80/20 configuration.

 ## Can we check for SRM if we use bandits (or other kinds of Machine Learning)?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+In theory this is possible.
+In practice much more than just basic summary statistics alone are required to determine what split is to be _expected_ when using adaptive sampling strategies, since this expectation will depend on the strategy as well as the observed data over time.
+For this practical reason, the SRM Checker Chrome Extension does not support these use cases (and likely never will).

 ## Do we need to check for SRM if we use Bayesian statistics?

 Yes.
+Most (if not all) of the [causes](causes) of Sample Ratio Mismatch equally affect the validity of the results an experiment when using Bayesian approaches to analysing the experiment data.
+The SRM Checker Chrome Extension can therefore also be used to check for SRM on platforms which use Bayesian statistics.

 ---